2020 Bahrain Grand Prix: First lap and Romain Grosjean's crash

 The wedging of the front of the car into the barrier hindered and delayed Grosjean's ability to climb out of the vehicle; the top half of the barrier which the car had slid through and came to rest under blocked Grosjean from being able to directly lift himself out.
 Grosjean thus endured the flames of the wreckage for approximately 28 seconds, while climbing around the barrier to extract himself from the vehicle unaided.
-Medical car driver Alan van der Merwe and medical delegate Ian Roberts provided treatment immediately and initially reported that Grosjean seemed to have suffered minor burns on his hands and ankles (where gaps exist between the race suit and the driver's gloves and boots) and a possible broken rib.
+Medical car driver Alan van der Merwe and medical delegate Dr. Ian Roberts provided treatment immediately and initially reported that Grosjean seemed to have suffered minor burns on his hands and ankles (where gaps exist between the race suit and the driver's gloves and boots) and a possible broken rib.
 It was later confirmed that Grosjean suffered second-degree burns on his hands and no broken bones.
 Roberts reported that Grosjean's helmet appeared to have been effective in preventing him from inhaling any smoke from the fire.

 The crash led to the race being suspended for 80 minutes as debris was cleared and the destroyed metal barrier was replaced with a line of concrete blocks.
 Grosjean was taken to the track's medical centre, then to Bahrain Defence Force Hospital by helicopter for further treatment.
 Grosjean was discharged from hospital on the Wednesday morning after his crash.

 When TV footage showing Grosjean sitting in the Medical Car was shown, the remaining 19 drivers and all 10 teams gave a round of applause in the pit lane as Grosjean was able to escape the car.
-The race is colloquially known as "the miracle in the desert" due to Grosjean's escape from the crash.
+Some outlets called the race "the miracle in the desert" due to Grosjean's escape from the crash.

 Formula One managing director Ross Brawn said that the crash would be investigated, and credited the halo cockpit protection device with protecting Grosjean.
-The most recent two crashes involving spearing a crash barrier in this way were in the 1973 and 1974 United States Grands Prix, where François Cevert and Helmuth Koinigg, respectively, were killed.
+The most recent two crashes involving spearing a crash barrier in this way were in the 1973 and 1974 United States Grands Prix, where François Cevert and Helmut Koinigg respectively were killed.
 The most recent similar crash involving a fuel fire prior to this occurred when Gerhard Berger crashed at the 1989 San Marino Grand Prix.